Charles Howard Shinn: Current References

-Shinn Historic Park & Arboretum
+Shinn Historical Park & Arboretum

-The park is in the city of Fremont, California and is the last 4 acres of Shinn's Nurseries and the Shinn Ranch.
+Shinn Historical Park & Arboretum is a city park in Fremont, California and is the last 4 acres of Shinn's Nurseries and the Shinn Ranch.
 Three groups are active in the park.
 The Friends of Heirloom Flowers is the garden club that, since 1994, has taken care of the gardens around the historic Shinn House built in 1876, the Shinn Bungalow built around 1907, and the Sim Cottage built before 1856.
 The Mission Peak Heritage Foundation (MPHF) has managed the Shinn House and archive room since 1972.
 The Chinese Bunkhouse Preservation Project is a subcommittee of the MPHF and was formed to preserve the last remaining building from the Shinn Ranch China Camp.
+The website Shinn Historical Park & Arboretum links the official websites of the four organizations.